CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/Javascript-To-PHP-AJAX/README.md

 ### Javascript to PHP AJAX example
 This example is a Javascript AJAX to PHP backend example.

-Javascript passes the parameter to a PHP server, then PHP echos it back up to the front end.
+Javascript passes the parameter to a PHP script, then PHP echos back up to the front end.
 The Javascript uses two libraries for handling the AJAX call, AXIOS and qs.

 ## Things to consider